-Approximately 8,615 DMT (9,444 WMT) of the 13,458 DMT of concentrate inventory at the end of Q2-2022 was pledged in favor of the National Mining Agency as security for the Payment Plan.
-The security will be released proportionally as payments are made in accordance with the payment schedule.
+All 6,647 DMT of concentrate inventory at the end of Q1-2023 was pledged in favor of the National Mining Agency as security for the Payment Plan.
+The security is released proportionally as payments are made in accordance with the payment schedule.
 The pledge may be substituted at a later date for a different type of security.
 Production is trucked routinely from the El Roble mine to the port of Buenaventura, where 20,000 WMT of concentrate can be stored at the Company's warehouse.
 Since the cost of shipping and freight is directly related to the size of the lot to be shipped, the Company plans to sell lots closer to 10,000 WMT.